rwietter/findit/README.md

 # findit

-Findit is a command line tool that allows you to search google using advanced search operators.
+Findit is a command-line tool that leverages Google's advanced search operators to refine your search results.
+It is built in Rust and provides a simple and intuitive interface for performing complex searches.

 ## The Search Operators

+Findit uses a variety of search operators to refine your search results.
+Here is a brief description of each operator:

 | Search Operator | Description                                   |
 | --------------- | --------------------------------------------- |